Get the answers to FAQs, then compare mortgage rates to find the right deal for you.

 This means looking at your credit history and also your monthly outgoings, examining not just how much you spend but what you spend it on, to help assess your ability to manage should interest rates rise.

 This will depend on your circumstances and the mortgage provider.
-Whilst '100% mortgages' - where you can borrow 100% of the property's value - have now almost entirely disappeared, it's still possible to get a 95% mortgage, where you pay a deposit of 5% of the property's value.
+While '100% mortgages' - where you can borrow 100% of the property's value - have now almost entirely disappeared, it's still possible to get a 95% mortgage, where you pay a low deposit of 5% of the property's value.

 But many lenders ask for a 10% deposit or more, and many tend to save the best rates for borrowers with a deposit of 25%.